 Try to keep your cat in an environment which is as stress and toxin free as possible to avoid triggers, which can irritate the airways, these include:

-Not smoking around your cat, second hand smoke is a known carcinogen for both cats and people as well as a major trigger for cats with airway disorders.
+Don’t smoke around your cat, second-hand smoke is a known carcinogen for both cats and people as well as a major trigger for cats with airway disorders.

 Avoid using a wood or coal burning fire.